jhugman/uniffi-bindgen-react-native/docs/src/guides/publishing.md

 +   "postinstall":   "yarn ubrn:checkout && yarn ubrn:android --release && yarn ubrn:ios --release",
 ```

-Make sure to enable release mode in `ubrn.config` before distributing your package as the impact on size and performance can be dramatic.

 ## Add `uniffi-bindgen-react-native` to your README.md

 If you publish your source code anywhere, it would be lovely if you could add something to your README.md.
 For example: